Iditbnaya/AVDTerraformAzureAutomation/README.md

 20. Start the runbook and check that everything worked

-21.Create a PowerShell Runbook for Destroy the AVD Env
+21.Create a PowerShell Runbook for Destroying the AVD Env

 #Login with the service principle
 az login --service-principal -u 'XXXXXXXXXXXXXXXXXXXXXXXXXX' -p 'XXXXXXXXXXXXXXXXXXXXXXXXXXXXXX' --tenant 'XXXXXXX-XXXX-XXXX-XXXX-XXXXXXXXXXXX'
 #Change the path to where the tf files are